Sign Language Flashcards – Colors

 - Click on that link to open the video.

 - Memory: You need 2 sets of flashcards for this game.
 Place both sets face down on the floor.
-Students take turns in turning over 2 cards (saying the cards aloud).
-If the cards match then the student keeps the cards.
-If the cards are different the cards are turned back over again in their original places.
+Students take turns turning over 2 cards (saying the cards aloud).
+If the cards match, then the student keeps the cards.
+If the cards are different, the cards are turned back over again to their original places.
 The student with the most pairs at the end of the game is the winner.

 - Fingerspell: Sit your students in a circle with a person in the middle.
-With their eyes closed, that person spins around pointing, and where he/she stops the person that is pointed to then signs the flashcard and fingerspells the word.
+With their eyes closed, that person spins around pointing, and where he/she stops, the person that is pointed to signs the flashcard and fingerspells the word.
 This builds receptive skills.